-This is a half hour animated version of a true story your grandparents might still remember hearing on the news back n 1956.
-That was the year that Jim Elliot and his four friends sought out a group of Ecuadorian natives who have never heard the gospel.
+This is a half-hour animated version of a true story your grandparents might still remember hearing on the news back in 1956.
+That was the year that Jim Elliot and his four friends sought out a group of Ecuadorian natives who had never heard the gospel.
 After making contact, the young missionaries were murdered for their efforts, the natives spearing them to death, and the shock was such that the whole world heard about it.

 Though this is a cartoon it should definitely be previewed by adults as some scenes – specifically when the missionaries get speared – will be too intense for young children.
 So I’d suggest this is for kids 10 and up.